BenRogersWPG/WebSearch/README.md

 ## Requirements 📦

 - Visual Studio Code or Visual Studio Code for the Web running on any operating system
+- Will work with Visual Studio Code 1.89.1 or later (more recent)

 ## Known Issues 🐛